sdepold/jquery-rss/README.md

     $("#rss-feeds").rss(
       "http://feeds.feedburner.com/premiumpixels",
       {
-        // how many entries do you want? default: 4
+        // how many entries do you want?
+        // default: 4
         limit: 10,

-        // will request the API via https; default: false
+        // will request the API via https
+        // default: false
         ssl: true,

         // template for the html transformation